 However, most of these are only used on product pages.
 By adding different kinds of Social Proof to your basket and checkout pages, you can reassure customers that they are making the right choice.

 If you are using an eCommerce platform like Shopify or WooCommerce, there are a number of built-in apps designed to reduce your abandonment rate.
 In fact, there are over 4000 Shopify apps designed to make your store more efficient.
 However, any website can benefit from software solutions to the cart abandonment problem by installing the right apps on their website.

-Web notification apps are one of the simplest and easiest ways to reduce basket abandonment.
+- Web notifications are one of the simplest and easiest ways to reduce basket abandonment.
 They allow you to give your customers the right information at key stages in the customer journey.
 By integrating a web notification app with your other tools, you can apply Social Proof, create FOMO and even reduce friction on key pages.
 If you are using an eCommerce platform, there are almost certainly a number of apps for adding web notifications to your store.
 For example, in another post we analyse the 5 best Social Proof apps for Shopify users.

 Nudgify is a custom-built cart abandonment solution that gives you Social Proof and FOMO notifications at the click of a button.